How scheduling conflicts arise

 When you book a person on a session that is fully or partially outside of their availability period, Grenadine will indicate an availability conflict.
 When this happens, you should remedy the situation by moving the session to a date and time within the person’s availability time.

-A back-to-back booking are not technically a scheduling conflict, but can mean that you have an inconvenient or unrealistic booking in your schedule.
-For example, if you book Bob Smith back to back presentations with one occurring from from 9:00 AM to 10:00 AM, with the next from 10:00 AM to 11:00 AM, this may or may not be realistic because he may need to stay behind to answer questions, or walk a long distance to reach the room of the second presentation.
+A back-to-back booking is not technically a scheduling conflict but can mean that you have an inconvenient or unrealistic booking in your schedule.
+For example, if you book Bob Smith back to back presentations with one occurring from 9:00 AM to 10:00 AM, with the next from 10:00 AM to 11:00 AM, this may or may not be realistic because he may need to stay behind to answer questions or walk a long distance to reach the room of the second presentation.

 Grenadine identifies such back-to-back bookings so that you are aware of their presence, and may choose to modify your schedule if necessary.

 Advanced: “Booked against” restriction